USNavalResearchLaboratory/turboWAVE/docs/dev-module.rst

 	#. ``submodule`` - a ``std::vector`` of pointers to submodules.
 	#. ``moduleTool`` - a ``std::vector`` of pointers to ``ComputeTool`` objects the user associated with the module.

-The containment hierarchy is created either while reading the input file, or while reading a restart file.
+The containment hierarchy is created while reading the input file.

 Implementing a Module
 ---------------------